Healthy Homes Assessment Wellington

 What We Do

-As building inspectors we handle all elements that come with professional house inspects.
-We’re there to make sure that you make the best choice when it comes to purchasing your next property.
+As building inspectors we are experts in all elements of specialist house examinations.
+We’re here to ensure you make the best decision when purchasing your next property.

-We specialise in a range of services to make sure that you are fully aware of the state of any property that you might be considering buying or selling in addition to other solutions.
+We specialise in a variety of solutions to ensure that you are completely aware of the state of any property you might be thinking of buying or selling along with other services.

 Highly Sillked & Insured Inspection Experts